Electromagnetic form factors and structure of the $T_{bb}$ tetraquark from lattice QCD

 Here $m_r$ is the mass of the closest resonance and $z$ is a variable that maps $Q^2$ to the unit disk,

 where $t_+$ is the squared mass of the nearest multi-particle threshold and $t_0$ is a tunable parameter.
-Table \ref{tab:r2ch} lists the closest resonances and thresholds employed in fitting eq. \eqref{eq:zexp} to all form factors.
-Due to a lack of lattice data we used PDG values of resonance masses \cite{ParticleDataGroup:2024cfk} and have verified that the fits remain almost unchanged within the range $m_{\omega,\rho} \in [ 750 \ \mathrm{MeV}, 900 \ \mathrm{MeV} ]$.
+Table \ref{tab:r2ch} lists the closest resonances and thresholds employed in fitting eq.~\eqref{eq:zexp} to all form factors.
+The thresholds $t_+$ are evaluated at $m_\pi \approx 290 \ \mathrm{MeV}$.
+As the $\rho$ and $\omega$ resonance masses are not known on our ensemble, we use the PDG values and verify that the fits are robust when varying these masses within the range $m_{\omega,\rho} \in [ 750 \ \mathrm{MeV}, 900 \ \mathrm{MeV} ]$.
 The coefficients $a_n$ are fit parameters, and we truncate all expansions at order $n=2$ or less, with their numerical values, and that of $t_0$, given in the Supplemental Material \cite{ref:supplemental}.\\